 Landfill gases (LFGS) are the byproduct of decomposing organic material.
 As bacteria from food and waste products break down, gases are subsequently released into the air.
 LFGS include both methane and carbon dioxide.
 Methane from landfills is of high concern; the state of California has implemented a long-term plan to limit the amount of waste that ends up in landfills to decrease its annual methane emissions; this plan is known as SB1383.

 Humanity can not afford to rely on natural gas as its primary source of energy.
 If we continue to burn methane, we will upset the natural balance of these gases present in Earth’s atmosphere.
-Unless we can ambitiously reduce our use of methane and other greenhouse gases-which will require dramatic economic and technological shifts- the heating impact associated of such gases will continue.
-This includes rising surface and ocean temperatures, increased sea-level rises and more frequent extreme weather events.
+Unless we can ambitiously reduce our use of methane and other greenhouse gases-which will require dramatic economic and technological shifts- the heating impact associated with such gases will continue.
+This includes rising surface and ocean temperatures, increased sea-level rises, and more frequent extreme weather events.